QiuHaohao/facial-attendance-frontend/README.md

 ```

 ## Configuring Server
-By default, the URL of the backend server is `172.21.148.166`, our school server.
+By default, the URL of the backend server is `172.21.148.166:8000`, our school server, which can only be accessed in university network.
 It can be configured by changing `urlBase` attribute of `src/api/config.json`.
-For example, if you want to connect to the backend server running at `localhost:8000`:
+For example, to connect to the backend server running at `localhost:8000`, change `urlBase` attribute of `src/api/config.json` as follows:

 ```
-// src/api/config.json
 {
   "urlBase": "http://localhost:8000",
   ...